ampere-dev/ampere-dev.github.io/README.md

 GitHub Issues: Open an issue
 Email: your-email@example.com

-Thank you for exploring this project! 🌐
+Thank you for exploring the ampere.dev project! 🌐